timClicks/notebook/README.md

 # notebook

 A space for my own note keeping.
+Like Notion, but plain text.